ronak-07/poverty/README.md

 POVERTY
 ===========

-A Python Package to calculate various parameters related to poverty and inequality.
+A Python Package to calculate indexes related to poverty and inequality.

 Who is this for?
 ----------------